 Fasting doesn't have to be super long to get you the benefits.

-On a typical day, I fast for 16 hours.
-What that means is that I only eat between noon and 8:00 PM.
+You can get the benefits by fasting everyday for 16 hours.
+What that means is that you only eat during an 8 hour window in any given day.
+For me, I only eat between noon and 8:00 PM.

-You can do longer fasts - I did a three day fast and actually enjoyed it.
+You can do longer fasts - A three day fast can actually be enjoyable.
 But remember Keto is about living better, it's not a miserable hunger strike.

 One of the great things about the Keto diet is that you can have an adult beverage from time to time and it's not a problem.

 Coors Light has only 5 carbs, and a glass of dry wine has even less.
 Hard liquor has zero carbs.

 But if you do have a weight loss stall and are a drinker... alcohol could be to blame.